bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 See if you can complete one or more of the following challenges:

-1. Predict the output of the code below and explain why this is the output using what you learned today.
+1. Predict the output of the code below an d explain why this is the output using what you learned today.
 When you're ready for answers, view an explanation [here](https://www.coderbyte.com/algorithm/3-common-javascript-closure-questions

 ```js
 (function(){